container based virtualization

 Introduced by Cisco and VMware and now heavily used in open networking, VXLAN stands for Virtual eXtensible Local Area Network and is perhaps the most popular overlay technology for IP-based SDN data centers.
 And is used extensively with ACI networks.

-VXLAN was explicitly designed for Layer 2 over Layer 3 tunneling, and its early competitions from NVGRE and STT are fading away, and VXLAN is becoming the industry standard.
+VXLAN was explicitly designed for Layer 2 over Layer 3 tunneling.
+Its early competition from NVGRE and STT are fading away, and VXLAN is becoming the industry standard.
 VLXAN brings many advantages, especially in loop prevention, as there is no need for a VXLAN spanning tree.

 VXLAN Benefits